codeBud7/kovid-19-api/README.md

 Motivation ✨
 ----------------
+- Smart people like you can build something useful without caring much about the interface to data
-* Make covid-19 data available for JVM
+- Make covid-19 data available for JVM
-* Get some experience with fuel API client
+- Get some experience with fuel API client
-* Create some nice DSL (still in the making)
+- Create some nice DSL (still in the making)

 Scope 🧰️
 ----------------